-In 1959 Australia become one of the original twelve Parties to the Antarctic Treaty System, which then came into force in 1961.
-The AAD continues to engage at an international level in the furthering of Antarctica as a place for peace and science.
+In 1959, Australia became one of the original twelve parties to the Antarctic Treaty System (ATS), which came into force in 1961.
+The Australian Antarctic Division continues to engage in international cooperation to ensure that Antarctica is valued, protected and understood.

 Australia’s scientific program, now called the Australian Antarctic Program (AAP), continues to focus on conducting world-class science of critical national importance and global significance that delivers on Australian Antarctic policy and operational priorities.

 The tradition of ‘ANARE’ is continued by former Antarctic expeditioners who established the ANARE Club.